FujoWebDev/fujocoded/src/content/updates/25-03-15-one-year-anniversary/_fujoguide.md

   a penchant for writing cursed puns?
 Do you want some behind-the-scenes deets on all we’re up to?
 We’re looking to hire a newsletter writer\!
-Whether you’re a hobbyist seeking a challenge or a professional writer seeking an itty-bitty-hyper-tiny gig as an enrichment activity, get in touch with us if you’d like to, well, _take my job_.
+Whether you’re a hobbyist seeking a challenge or a professional writer seeking an itty-bitty-hyper-tiny gig as an enrichment activity, whether English is your native language or "fanfictions taught you well", get in touch with us if you’d like to, well, _take my job_.
 - **Fannish Conflict Advisors:** We’re looking for people willing to tell us more about how confronting (or being confronted by) fellow fans has gone in